Outdated Career Advice Part 1 of 3: The Job Search

 Outdated Career Advice: Go the Extra Step When Applying

 Even a few years ago, managers were more likely to favorably view candidates who “went above and beyond” to prove interest by sending printed resumes or dropping by the office to follow up on their application.
+But that’s no longer the case.

 Modern Job Search Techniques: Follow Application Instructions